Wani2Y/microarray-Gene_Ontology-R/README.md

 For more details of the license, please refer to MITlicense website (https://opensource.org/license/mit) and GNU general public license (www.gnu.org/licenses/gpl-3.0.en.html).

 ## Context
-In the source article, Diversity Outbred mice were infected with $\textit{Mycobacterium tuberculosis}$ (TB), in order to identify feature of asymptomatic TB infection using computational and statistical approach.
+In the source article, Diversity Outbred mice were infected with *Mycobacterium tuberculosis* (TB), in order to identify feature of asymptomatic TB infection using computational and statistical approach.
 Methods of analysis range are summarised in the following table:

 | **Source of Evidence**                                        | **Method of Analysis**                                                                                                                 | **Connection to Other Parts of the Article**                                                                                                                                                             |